AdaCore/spark2014/docs/guidance/main.rst

 However, an 'out' parameter should never be aliased with a global variable referenced by the subprogram.
-This is really the same as aliasing between output parameters, but it cannot be reported by the compiler because it doesn't track uses of global variables:
+This is really the same as aliasing between output parameters, but the compiler doesn't track uses of global variables and thus does not report the error:

 .. code-block:: ada